 The overarching aim of the project is to improve working life conditions and life-long learning provisions, systems and policies for older persons in order to promote active ageing and employability.

 The project will address three issues, crucial for the socio-economic development of the countries in the Baltic Sea Region – the Demographic challenge, Active ageing and Life Long Learning (LLL).
 Underpinned by cutting edge research, demographic and labour market forecasts, the project will identify the issues as well as good practices and technological developments in the Baltic Sea Region.
 The practices will be evaluated, developed and innovated by Thematic Working Groups (TWG) and Knowledge Platforms from a “future work” and “qualifications needed” perspective.
 Of course, all of our Member States are different and we will be paying close attention to socio-economic and socio-cultural conditions.
 We are also fortunate to have two non-EU Member States (Russian Federation and Iceland) to broaden our perspective with additional inputs and contrasting views.

-There will be 4 TWGs dealing with (1) Lifelong learning and knowledge transfer between generations/ mutual knowledge transfer between younger and elder professionals; (2) Working conditions/age management; (3) Job opportunities for ageing labour force, including Entrepreneurship; (4) Research and comprehensive Labour Market (LM)
+There will be 4 working groups dealing with lifelong learning and knowledge transfer between generations, focusing on: (1) Working conditions/age management; (2) Job opportunities for ageing labour force, including entrepreneurship; (3) Research and comprehensive Labour Market.

 The Thematic Working Groups will deliver: